 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.

 Information about loans, scholarships and work opportunities may be secured by contacting Albion's Financial Aid Office.
-Entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA by February 15 of their senior year.
+Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA by February 1 of their senior year.
+Awards are made in the order that FAFSA information is received.
 The deadline for the State of Michigan scholarship/grant program is March 1.
-For maximum consideration, Albion academic scholarship applications must be received by February 15.
+For maximum consideration, Albion academic scholarship applications must be received by February 1.

 You must reapply annually for need-based financial aid.
 Based on available funding, aid usually continues at the same level each year, unless there is a change in your financial situation.